The Inspire Team

 Certified Occupational Therapy Assistant

-Laurel has completed specialty education training in the area of pediatric feeding development and disorders and is an AEIOU Trained Therapist.
-She currently resides in Lexington with her husband, two children, dog, and cat.
-In her free time, Laurel enjoys spending time with family and friends, completing puzzles, watching and cheering on the South Carolina Gamecocks, hanging at the beach in Edisto, and soaking up the sun on Lake Murray.
+Laurel resides in Lexington with her husband, two children, dog, and cat.
+Outside of the clinic, she enjoys spending time with family and friends, completing puzzles, cheering on the South Carolina Gamecocks, relaxing at Edisto Beach, and soaking up the sunshine on Lake Murray.

 Joy Autry